graphaware/graph-aided-search/README.md

 [![Build Status](https://travis-ci.org/graphaware/graph-aided-search.svg?branch=master)](https://travis-ci.org/graphaware/graph-aided-search) | Latest Release: 2.2.2.0

 GraphAware Graph-Aided Search is an enterprise-grade bi-directional integration between Neo4j and Elasticsearch.
-It consists of two independent modules plus a test suite.
+It consists of two independent modules plus test suites.
 Both modules can be used independently or together to achieve full integration.

 The [first module](https://github.com/graphaware/neo4j-to-elasticsearch) is a plugin for Neo4j (more precisely, a [GraphAware Transaction-Driven Runtime Module](https://github.com/graphaware/neo4j-framework/tree/master/runtime#graphaware-runtime)), which can be configured to transparently and asynchronously replicate data from Neo4j to ElasticSearch.